box/developer.box.com/content/guides/box-ai/ai-models/ibm-llama-3-2-90b-vision-instruct-model-card.md

 # IBM Llama 3.2 Vision Instruct

-**IBM Llama 3.2 Vision Instruct** is a instruction-tuned text only model optimized for multilingual dialogue use cases, including agentic retrieval and summarization tasks.
+**IBM Llama 3.2 Vision Instruct** is a model built for image-in, text-out use cases such as document-level understanding, interpretation of charts and graphs, and captioning of images.

 ## Model details